 There is no denying that the future of the automotive industry is electric power, especially in countries like the USA, where the charging infrastructure is already widespread.
 Therefore, it makes sense that even traditionally old-school brands like Jeep are going electric.
-The brand has traditionally dominated the off-road SUV segment, a part of the market that isn’t naturally inclined to going the EV route.
-However, the hybrid Wrangler 4xe has been quite successful, and the benefits of having an all-electric Jeep vehicle.
+The brand has dominated the off-road SUV segment, a part of the market that isn’t naturally inclined to going the EV route.
+However, the hybrid Wrangler 4xe has been quite successful, and the benefits of having an all-electric Jeep vehicle could be manifold.

-What to Consider Before Buying an All-Electric Jeep
+What to Consider When Buying an All-Electric Jeep

 With most manufacturers moving to electrification, expectations for electric cars from Jeep are high.
-Here are just some things to keep in mind if you’re hoping to add one to your garage:
+This is especially true when you consider how late the automaker is to the game.
+Nevertheless, no one else has given us a real electric off-roader yet, so maybe the wait will be worth it.
+Here are just some things to keep in mind if you’re hoping to add a Jeep EV.

 - Still the go-to name for off-roading